Population Health

 Population health refers to the health outcomes for a population or group of individuals, including the distribution of such outcomes within the group.

 Public health is the act of improving health through health improvement, prevention of disease and improving quality of services.
 Public health specialists and academics have been involved in the applications of population health for years.
-This is true of the UK where there has always been an emphasis on improving health outcomes for patients and people rather than on outputs or targets (see the Public Health Outcomes Framework).
+This is true of the UK where there has always been an emphasis on improving health outcomes for patients and people rather than on outputs or targets (see the Public Health Outcomes Framework and NHS Outcomes Framework Indicators).

 The term 'population health' implies that there are a wide range of determinants of health and well-being that sit beyond health and social care services that determine the health of the population i.e. social, environmental, cultural and physical factors that impact upon the health of human populations.
 By reducing the impact of these factors, you can reduce the health inequities and inequalities among different population groups.
 It is much more of a sociological approach rather than starting with the variations between groups and working backwards to determine the causes or reasons for the disparities.